-Contractual maturities of financial liabilities are as follows; payables and accruals less than one year; restoration liabilities over one year; and related party liabilities from future free cash flow.
+Contractual maturities of financial liabilities are as follows; payables and accruals less than one year; and related party liabilities from future free cash flow.

 (c) Commodity price risk

 Commodity price risk arises from the possible adverse effect on current and future earnings due to fluctuations in commodity prices.
 The ability of the Corporation to develop its properties and the future profitability of the Corporation are directly related to these prices.